Mito Plum Festival

 1 of 1 in Mito

-Mito Plum Festival (水戸の梅まつり, Mito no Ume Matsuri) is a colorful spring event held every year in Kairakuen Garden, one of Japan’s most beautiful traditional gardens.
-From mid-February to late March, over 3,000 plum trees bloom in shades of white, pink, and red, creating a stunning landscape and filling the air with a sweet fragrance.
-Visitors can enjoy plum-themed treats, performances, and photo spots throughout the garden.
+The Mito Plum Festival (水戸の梅まつり, Mito no Ume Matsuri) is a vibrant spring celebration held annually in Kairakuen Garden — one of Japan’s most renowned traditional landscape gardens.
+From mid-February to late March, over 3,000 plum trees burst into bloom in shades of white, pink, and red, transforming the garden into a sea of color and filling the air with a delicate, sweet fragrance.
+Throughout the grounds, visitors can enjoy plum-themed sweets, cultural performances, and scenic photo spots perfect for capturing the seasonal beauty.

-The festival is one of the oldest and most loved in the region, attracting many locals and tourists alike.
-Special events, traditional music, and evening light-ups bring extra charm to the garden.
-Whether you're there for the blossoms or the peaceful setting, the Mito Plum Festival offers a relaxing way to enjoy Japan’s seasonal beauty.
+As one of the oldest and most beloved festivals in the region, it attracts both locals and tourists.
+Special events, traditional music, and evening light-ups add to the festive atmosphere, giving the garden a magical ambiance after sunset.
+Whether you're there to admire the blossoms or simply soak in the peaceful setting, the Mito Plum Festival offers a culturally rich and relaxing way to experience Japan’s early spring charm.

 When